 5) Utilise business social media for manufacturing

-Business social media for manufacturing, likely to be LinkedIn, is now a vital place for manufacturers to expand their sales reach.
+Business social media, likely to be LinkedIn, is now a key part of digital marketing for manufacturing and a vital place for manufacturers to expand their sales reach.
 Sponsored posts, carrousel adverts, growing the follower base, blogs focused on LinkedIn, all need to be considered.
 Educating your team on effective use then getting them into a time-effective habit is vital to success.
 It is as much about your teams’ effective use as it is utilising the company’s focus page to achieve results with social media marketing.

 6) Your digital marketing tools need to be effective to capitalise on opportunities